Mukundbansal10/CameraApp/README.md

 ## Description

-This Camera App project is developed using HTML, CSS, JavaScript, and a JavaScript library for camera functionality.
+This Camera App project is developed using HTML, CSS, JavaScript, and utilizes the `webcam-easy` library for camera functionality.
 It features a minimalist design with a black background and white hover buttons.
 The app allows users to interact with the camera directly from their web browser.

 ## Live Demo